atahankocak/Data-Modeling-with-Postgres/README.md

 to populate the tables in your new database.

 ### Last note
 In this particular exercise, I processed two JSON files with song and their log data for a project.
-However, this logic can be implemented into any dataset comeing in JSON format.
+However, this logic can be implemented into any dataset in JSON format wiht correct mapping.
 Please contact me if need more information about this etl pipeline or you need my help with implementing a similar pipline in your business.
-You can drop a note in the Linkedin messages.
+You can drop a note to me in LinkedIn.

 Kind regards,